AI Knowledge Base Cleanup: From Notion Graveyard to Searchable Wiki

 Step by step

-1. Structured export.
-AI cannot help without a complete dump.
+AI cannot help until you have a complete, plain-text dump.

 ├── raw/ # original exported files